Early Childhood Menu Planning Frequently Asked Questions

 Depending on how you display your menu to families and educators, why not display a completed copy of the Caring for Children Nutrition Checklist alongside it?

-If you have recently had a menu review, you could also display your report to further explain the guidelines (click on the guideline image so the guideline text prints).
 If you received a Central Coast Local Health District Healthy Menu Award, make sure this is well promoted too!

 Milo does contain iron and is often recommended as a way to provide extra iron to those who need it.